giantswarm/rfc/installation-names/README.md

 ## Claiming a name

 Customers should claim any name they like from our [repository](https://github.com/giantswarm/installation-names).
-The goal here is to foster adption of the name.
+The goal here is to foster adoption of the name.

 We encourage customers to select a name that is not easily associated with the customer name.
 For example, a company named Jaguar should not pick the installation name `jaguar`.